Last Updated on

 Tirana – Tripn’ Hostel (Open all year)

-One of the most chilled out hostels in Albania is Tripn Hostel.
+It’s hard to visit Albania without spending time in Tirana, so knowing the best hostel in Tirana is essential.
+Not only is this an awesome Tirana hostel, but Tripn Hostel is also one of the most chilled out hostels in Albania!
 The owners Erjon and Eni are incredibly friendly and hospitable, and you’re bound the have a good time if you stay here.
 They have a homemade beer, vintage interior design and a backyard for you to drink, drink, play some table tennis and drink.
 No, but seriously this is my personal favourite hostel to stay at in Tirana.
-It’s near some of the best second markets I have ever been to.
+It’s even near some of the best second markets I have ever been to.
 Make sure you read my guide on what to do in Tirana while you stay here – I have lots of recommendations!

 Gjirokastër – Stone City Hostel (Closed for winter)

 When you visit the beautiful town of Gjirokastër I highly recommend a stay at Stone City Hostel.
-You can tell a lot of hard work has gone into making this hostel perfect.
+You can tell a lot of hard work has gone into making this Albania hostel perfect.
 The staff are super friendly and really REALLY good at cooking.
-I had the best homemade cinnamon buns I have ever tasted in this hostel, and I have obviously never forgotten that (I love food).
+I had the best homemade cinnamon buns I have ever tasted in this hostel, and I have obviously never forgotten (I love food).
 They have a beautiful little courtyard too.
-Its situated right in the heart of the old town which is perfect for sightseeing!
+It is all these details that make it one of the most amazing hostels in Albania.
+Plus it’s situated right in the heart of the old town which is perfect for sightseeing!

 Saranda – Hairy Lemon Hostel (Closed for winter)